allie x is our sweet-sounding candy crush

 When I was a child I used to spin around till the room became totally blurry.
 I would then fall to the ground and close my eyes.
 It was a feeling I loved, this suspended sense of stillness as the world turned around me.
 The feeling would never last too long though and soon I would have to get up.
 Anyway, when I was putting together the songs I had written for the Allie X project and trying to make sense of them all, I kept picturing myself doing the spins.
-I started to think of that feeling as 'Feeling X'; an almost indescribable emptiness in the pit of my stomach that brought me joy and wonder.
-I realised I had been spinning my whole life; winding myself up, to make the world turn as I wanted it to, even if it was only for a moment.
+I started to think of that feeling as 'Feeling X' -- an almost indescribable emptiness in the pit of my stomach that brought me joy and wonder.
+I realized I had been spinning my whole life -- winding myself up -- to make the world turn as I wanted it to, even if it was only for a moment.

 How do you think being from Toronto has affected you musically?

 I grew up in the indie rock and experimental electronic scene in Toronto.
 I think it gave me a sense of freedom about how 'weird' I was allowed to be.
 That said, my music never fit in with my friends' music there.
 It was maybe ironically cool because it was pop, and people liked watching me on stage, but I don't think anyone really knew what to make of me.